Can marijuana help treat fibromyalgia?

 Risks and cautions

-People who would like to try marijuana as a treatment for pain symptoms for fibromyalgia should check their state's laws in relation to the use of cannabis.
+People who wish to try marijuana as a treatment for pain symptoms for fibromyalgia should check their state's laws in relation to the use of cannabis.

-Since FDA approval is lacking for marijuana and most of its related products, consumers should take care when obtaining and using a product, as there is no regulation of the quality or ingredients of the goods.
+Since the FDA have not approved marijuana and most of its related products, consumers should take care when obtaining and using a product, as no regulations control the quality or contents of the products.

-It is worth remembering that people grow marijuana as a plant.
+People grow marijuana as a plant.
 They do not synthesize it carefully in a laboratory.
-Therefore, the amounts of potentially beneficial compounds present vary from one batch of plants to another.
-Symptom relief may also vary as a result.
+Therefore, the amounts of potentially beneficial compounds vary from one batch of plants to another.
+The effectiveness of symptom relief may also vary as a result.

 People should consult their doctor for advice about using any alternative or complementary therapy, including marijuana, because it may not be safe and effective for everyone.
 For example, the ingredients in marijuana could interact with other medications.

-There is also some danger of contamination.
 Marijuana products may have fungus or mold that can do serious harm to the lungs and overall health.
 Manufacturers and vendors might add other drugs.
+People using marijuana face a risk of contamination as a result.

-A health provider may also be able to recommend a reputable source or product.
+A healthcare provider may be able to recommend a reputable source or product.

 - dependence, when a person needs to use more to gain the same effect